Arkiant/freegames/Readme.md

 ## Requirements

 - Daily check for free games
-- If you find new games, save them to the database and notify all customers
+- If you find new games, save them to the database and notify all clients
 - If any client requests about new games, return the new games from the database

 ## Architecture